Private sector employers and employees

 Employers who are in the state industrial relations system are those where the businesses operate as:

-For more information on who is covered by the state system visit the Guide to who is in the WA state system page.
+For more information on who is covered by the state system visit the Which system of employment law applies page.

 As part of the campaign, industrial inspectors from Private Sector Labour Relations will be auditing businesses to ensure that employees are receiving their correct entitlements and proper records are being kept.